ple1n/awesome/arch.md

 Maybe we can construct a state machine in ZKP, and proves it reaches `accept` or `deny` state by executing it in the VM.

 https://github.com/BurntSushi/fst

+## Current decision on selection of the ZKVM

+Either

+- Cairo with STWO (unstable)
+- Powdr (unstable)
+- OpenVW with not-well-supported [instruction](https://github.com/openvm-org/openvm/issues/1711#issuecomment-2960290562) (production-ready)

+Selection criterion

+- Prover can be run in browser, or outside browser but easily installed
+- Verifyer is preferably in Rust, compiled to WASM and easily integrated in freenet2 contracts.